Agents that ask before they act.

 Approvals, memory, budgets, skills, subagents, schedules — these aren't buried in a chat thread.
 They're their own pages.
 You can audit your agent without scrolling a transcript.

-Pillar 4 — Signed skill registry
+Pillar 4 — Signed skill registry: how are AI skills made safe?

 Skills are the way an agent learns new behavior.
 In GnamiAI they're plain-text SKILL.md files.
 Skills installed from an external URL are fetched server-side, content-classified to reject HTML and binary payloads, and NUL-byte-scrubbed before they're stored.
 The registry roadmap adds signature verification and a manual review gate before community skills can be distributed.

-Pillar 5 — Zero-config memory
+Pillar 5 — Zero-config memory: how does the agent remember things?

 Conversational memory shouldn't require JSON surgery.
 GnamiAI connects